 Photo by Moments of the Heart Photography

-The official state play of Kentucky for the Hatfield and McCoy feud, Blood Song: The Story of the Hatfields and the McCoys, returns to the stage on August 4 and runs through August 26, right in the heart of where the two families waged war.
-The play is written by Chelsea Marcantel and produced by the Hatfield & McCoy Arts Council, in cooperation with the University of Kentucky Pike County Extension Fine Arts Program and Artists Collaborative Theatre.
+The award-winning show Blood Song: The Story of the Hatfields and the McCoys will return to the Hatfield McCoy Park stage in McCarr, Kentucky on August 20 and 21, 2021.
+Taking place in the heart of the area where these two families engaged in a bitter feud, this two night only showing will begin at 7:30 p.m. each night, with tickets being $10 at the door (only).
+This play was written by Chelsea Marcantel and produced by the Hatfield & McCoy Arts Council, in cooperation with the University of Kentucky Pike County Extension Fine Arts Program and Artists Collaborative Theatre.

 The play takes you on a journey through the entire struggle between the two families; from Asa Harmon McCoy’s murder during the Civil War, until the last event of the feud: the hanging death of Ellison “Cotton Top” Mounts in 1890.
 Taking a road never travelled when retelling the events of the feud, the story is not told through the eyes of the two patriarchs, Ran’l McCoy and Devil Anse Hatfield.
 Instead, some of the lesser known participants of the feud narrate the scenes and retell the events of the feud in their own words.
 For the first time, an audience can see how two clans fought to preserve family, and not the sensationalism on which the media of the time was focused.